cunger/pythia/README.md

 # Pythia

-Pythia is a plug'n'play engine for ontology-driven, deep natural language understanding and generation over structured (RDF) data.
+Pythia is a plug'n'play engine for ontology-driven, deep natural language understanding and generation over RDF data.

 ## Usage